U.S. and Israel Kick Off Naval Exercise in Haifa

 |Downloads:

-This work, U.S. and Israel Kick Off Naval Exercise in Haifa, by PO2 Kyleigh Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. and Israel Kick Off Naval Exercise in Haifa, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT